Secret Ceremony

-Secret Ceremony is a 1968 British drama-thriller film directed by Joseph Losey and starring Elizabeth Taylor, Mia Farrow and Robert Mitchum.
+Secret Ceremony is a 1968 British psychological thriller film directed by Joseph Losey and starring Elizabeth Taylor, Mia Farrow and Robert Mitchum.
+Based on the 1960 novel Ceremonia secreta by Argentine author Marco Denevi, the film follows an indigent prostitute who meets a strange young girl who insists that she is her long-lost mother.

 Plot

 Leonora, a middle-aged prostitute, is despondent over the death of her daughter.
 Cenci, a lonely young woman, follows Leonora to the cemetery and strikes up a conversation with her, inviting Leonora to her home.
 Leonora is struck by the likeness between Cenci and her late daughter.

 A resemblance of Leonora to Cenci's late mother becomes obvious once Leonora notices a portrait.
 Cenci, who is 22 but looks and acts much younger, asks Leonora to stay.
 A lie is told to her aunts, Hilda and Hannah, that Leonora is actually Cenci's late mother's cousin.

 Cenci is found one day cowering under a table.
 Albert, her stepfather, has paid a visit.
 Cenci is terrified of him, claiming that Albert had raped her.
 Leonora is repelled by the man's presence until Albert tells her that Cenci is mentally unstable and had repeatedly tried to seduce him.

 On a beach one day, Cenci and Albert have sexual relations.
 A despondent Cenci commits suicide.
 At the funeral, Leonora now knows whom she chooses to believe.
 After standing beside Albert in silence during the burial, Leonora produces a knife and stabs him.

 The film ends with Leonora lying in the bedroom of her apartment, listlessly hitting the cord of a ceiling lamp while reciting a poem about perseverance.